ngpal/mangolang/docs/devjournal.md

     - [x] generate arrays in reverse so that the indeces goes up
     - [x] use data section for strings

+## Plans for the vm
+- Focus on flushing out all the bugs in the codegen, and then focus on vm
+  - [ ] redesign the ISA, a lot of bloat instructions that can be avoided
+  - [ ] move away from purely stack based design into more register/stack design
+  - [ ] ideally take inspiration from or entirely emulate an alreay existing CPU of similar power
+  - [ ] Seperate the VM project from the rest of the compiler
+  - [ ] Macros in the assembly? (inspiriation from the jdh video)

 - [ ] allow multiple files
   - [ ] enforce main function on a assembler level not compiler level
   - [ ] allow only function headers to pass through for functions implemented in assembly